 To improve how we make decisions and how we influence the decisions of others, there are deep mechanisms at play.
 For example, it isn’t merely a matter of weighing logic or emotion, the typical head vs heart debate.

 Richard Shotton sets out to help the reader understand what drives decisions and in turn, how they can then become the influencer within the process.
 The book is split into 25 short chapters, each tackling a different cognitive bias.
-As a result, you are sure to find a variety of ways to look at and approach marketing challenges.
+In short, you are sure to find a variety of ways to look at and approach marketing challenges.

 Nahai’s second edition outlines the latest insights in psychology, neuroscience, and behavioural economics.
-Meanwhile, readers explore persuasive ideas and interpret the motivations behind consumer behaviour.
-Courtesy of easy-to-digest content, this book helps the reader engage with their own audience in a more purposeful way.
+Consequently, readers explore persuasive ideas to interpret the motivations behind consumer behaviour.
+Easy-to-digest content allows this book to help any reader engage with their own audience in a more purposeful way.

 Intelligent and witty, Dobelli’s book is set out across 100 short chapters.
 Each chapter focuses on a specific bias.
 The book transforms decision making in both professional and personal circumstances.

 Decoded focuses on behavioural science and the opportunities it creates for delivering more effective marketing.
-Moreover, Barden covers a range of case studies, of which all are still extremely relevant in today’s ever-changing market.
+Barden covers a range of case studies, of which all are still extremely relevant in today’s ever-changing market.

 In Thinking, Fast and Slow, Nobel prize winner Kahneman, provides an overview of his and his late colleague Amos Tversky’s major ideas and discoveries in the field of behavioural economics.
-The book outlines the two systems that drive the way we think; fast, intuitive thinking, and slow, rational thinking.
+As a result, the book outlines the two systems that drive the way we think; fast, intuitive thinking, and slow, rational thinking.
 Kahneman provides the reader with practical techniques for the latter.